 Jobs at ECE

-The Department of Electrical and Computer Engineering (ECE) at the University of Illinois at Urbana-Champaign invites applications for faculty positions at all levels and in all areas of electrical and computer engineering, but with particular emphasis in the areas of Beyond CMOS nanoelectronics; Bioinformatics bioimaging, and systems biology; Complex data analysis and decision making; Controls; Photonics; Terahertz circuits and systems; and Computing, broadly defined to include big data, scalable hardware and software systems, parallel, high-performance, and energy-efficient computing, reliable and secure computing, and networking and distributed computing, among other areas.
-Applications are encouraged from candidates whose research programs are in traditional as well as nontraditional and interdisciplinary areas of electrical and computer engineering.
-The Department is engaged in exciting new and expanding programs for research, education, and professional development, with strong ties to industry.
+The Department of Electrical and Computer Engineering (ECE) at the University of Illinois at Urbana-Champaign invites applications for faculty positions at all levels and in all areas of electrical and computer engineering, with particular emphasis in the areas of Complex data analysis and decision science; Network science & communications; Signal processing, machine learning, and machine vision; Controls; Bioinformatics, bioimaging, and systems biology; Beyond CMOS electronics; Microelectronics & photonics; Terahertz circuits and systems; Remote sensing and space sciences; and Computing, broadly defined to include big data and its applications, scalable hardware and software systems, parallel, high-performance, and energy-efficient computing, reliable and secure computing, wired/wireless/social networking & distributed computing, and mobile, wearable sensing and applications, among other areas.
+Applications are encouraged from candidates whose research programs are in core as well as interdisciplinary areas of electrical and computer engineering.

 Applicants for positions at the assistant professor level must have an earned Ph.D. or equivalent degree, excellent academic credentials, and an outstanding ability to teach effectively at both the graduate and undergraduate levels.
 Successful candidates will be expected to initiate and carry out independent research and to perform academic duties associated with our B.S., M.S., and Ph.D. programs.

 Faculty in the department carry out research in a broad spectrum of areas and are supported by world-class interdisciplinary research facilities, including the Coordinated Science Laboratory, the Information Trust Institute, the Parallel Computing Institute, the Micro and Nanotechnology Laboratory, the Beckman Institute for Advanced Science and Technology, the Institute for Genomic Biology, as well as several industrial centers and programs that foster international collaborations.
-The department has one of the leading programs in the United States, granting approximately 350 B.S. degrees, 100 M.S. degrees, and 60 Ph.D. degrees annually.
+The department has one of the very top programs in the United States, granting approximately 350 B.S. degrees, 100 M.S. degrees, and 60 Ph.D. degrees annually.
+This year the ECE Department has moved into its new 235,000 sq. ft. net-zero energy design building, which is a major campus addition with maximum space and minimal carbon footprint.

-Deadline to submit application has been extended to April 30, 2014.
-You must submit your application by the deadline in order to have full consideration by the Search Committee.
+In order to ensure full consideration by the Search Committee, applications should be received by November 15, 2014.
+Applications will continue to be accepted until all positions are filled.
+Applicants may be interviewed before the closing date; however, no hiring decision will be made until after that date.
 Salary will be commensurate with qualifications.
-Preferred starting date is August 16, 2014, but is negotiable.
+Preferred starting date is August 16, 2015, but is negotiable.
 Applications can be submitted by going to http://jobs.illinois.edu and uploading a cover letter, CV, research statement, and teaching statement, along with names of three references.
 For inquiry, please call 217-333-2302 or email firstname.lastname@example.org.